Feles007/oa/README.md

 A rust program which generates modified HTML, CSS, and images.
 Run like any other Cargo project.

+On my machine, running it in release mode provides a ~30x increase in speed.

 #### /gen-data/

 Where the files needed by the generator are stored.
 This folder should be laid out as follows: